 Governance should occur at the lowest possible level.
 Legislatures and regulatory agencies should acknowledge the right of self-determination by owners who elect volunteers and have a vested interest in their own communities.
-Community Associations Institute (CAI) recommends that state LACs support legislation that is necessary for the overall welfare of community associations.
-CAI encourages state governments to give favorable treatment to the Uniform Community Association Acts.
+Community Associations Institute (CAI) recommends that state legislative action committees (LACs) support legislation that is necessary for the overall welfare of community associations.
+CAI encourages state governments to give favorable treatment to the uniform community association acts.
 Further, LACs are encouraged to engage and consult CAI's Government and Public Affairs department to ensure coordination and support of proposed legislation.

-As a result of the substantial increase in the number and variety of residential, commercial and mixeduse developments and an increasing number of consumers affected by various forms of ownership, government at local, state and federal levels is actively pursuing legislative and regulatory measures to create, control and oversee community associations.
+As a result of the substantial increase in the number and variety of residential, commercial, and mixeduse developments and an increasing number of consumers affected by various forms of ownership, government at local, state, and federal levels is actively pursuing legislative and regulatory measures to create, control, and oversee community associations.

 CAI believes that state governmental regulations are often targeted to solve the perceived failings in a few community associations.
-Such regulations paint all common interest communities with the same broad brush often creating an unnecessary, intrusive burden on the overwhelming majority of community associations that are administering their duties and providing services to their ownermembers in an efficient, customer friendly and cost-conscious manner.
+Such regulations paint all common interest communities with the same broad brush often creating an unnecessary, intrusive burden on the overwhelming majority of community associations that are administering their duties and providing services to their owner members in an efficient, customer-friendly, and cost-conscious manner.